 Non-cash-generating units are those assets (or group of assets) that are not held with the primary objective of generating a commercial return.
 This would typically apply to assets providing goods or services for community or social benefit.
 The recoverable service amount is the higher of the asset's fair value less cost to sell and its value in use.
 It may be possible to determine the fair value even if the asset is not traded in an active market.
 If there is no binding sales agreement or active market for an asset, the fair value less cost to sell is based on the best information available to reflect the amount that an entity could obtain.
 However, sometimes it will not be possible to determine the fair value less cost to sell because there is no basis for making reliable estimates of the amount obtainable.
-For non-cash generating assets which are held on an on-going basis to provide specialised services or public goods to the community, the value in use of the assets is likely to be greater than the fair value less cost to sell.
-In such cases the municipality may use the asset's value in use as its recoverable service amount.
+For non-cash generating assets which are held on an on-going basis to provide specialised services or public goods to the community, the value in use of the asset's value in use as its recoverable service amount.
 The value in use of a non-cash generating unit/asset is defined as the present value of the asset's remaining service potential.
 This can be determined using any of the following approaches: